How to Show

 No matter what we do

-Makes us want to love You too
+It makes us want to love You too

 After all, it was HIS kindness that brought you to repentance.
 YOUR intentional kindness to the children in your care can make a world of difference in their own lives as they grow into compassionate adults.
 It just may be YOUR kindness that brings them to know Him someday.